mitre/sandcat/README.md

 # 54ndc47

-54ndc47 is an in-memory agent - or remote access trojan (RAT) - which connects to CALDERA via HTTP.
-Once connected, it registers itself as an agent and periodically asks for instructions on what to do next.
-Instructions are in the form of an encoded shell command.
+This plugin contains:
+* A custom in-memory agent, with variants for PowerShell and Bash
+* API endpoints for the agent to communicate to CALDERA over HTTPS

 ## Quick start

 Start the agent on a Linux or OSX box with either of the bash commands below.
-Note, the second command attaches a group (for example, named 'client') to the agent when it first registers.
+Note, the second command attaches a group to the agent when it first registers.

 ```
 eval "$(curl -sk -X POST -H "file:54ndc47.sh" https://localhost:8888/file/render)"